Bayesian Image Analysis in Fourier Space: Introduction

 \section{Introduction}

-Bayesian image analysis models provide a solution for improving image quality in image reconstruction/ enhancement problems by incorporating \emph{a~priori} expectations of image characteristics along with a model for image noise, i.e., for the image degradation process~\citep{winkler1995image,guyon1995random,li2009markov}.
+Bayesian image analysis models provide a solution for improving image quality in image reconstruction/enhancement problems by incorporating \emph{a~priori} expectations of image characteristics along with a model for image noise, i.e., for the image degradation process~\citep{winkler1995image}.
 However, conventional Bayesian image analysis models, defined in the space of conventional images (hereafter referred to as ``image space'') can be limited in practice because they can be difficult to specify and implement (requiring problem-specific code) and they can be slow to compute estimates for.
-Furthermore, Markov random field (MRF) model priors in conventional Bayesian image analysis (as commonly used for the type of problem discussed here) are not invariant to changes in image resolution (i.e., model parameters and MRF neighborhood size need to change when pixel dimensions change in order to retain the same spatial characteristics; this can be a problem when images are collected across multiple sites with different acquisition parameters or hardware) and are difficult to specify with isotropic autocovariance (i.e., with direction-invariant covariance).
+Furthermore, Markov random field (MRF) model priors in conventional Bayesian image analysis (as commonly used for the type of problem discussed here) are not invariant to changes in image resolution and are generally difficult to specify with isotropic autocovariance \citep{tjelmeland1998markov,rue2002fitting} .

-Our approach to overcoming the difficulties and limitations of the conventional Bayesian image analysis paradigm, is to move the problem to the Fourier domain and reformulate in terms of spatial frequencies: \textit{Bayesian image analysis in Fourier space} (BIFS).
-Spatially correlated prior distributions (priors) that are difficult to model and compute in conventional image space, can be successfully modeled via a set of independent priors across locations in Fourier space.
+Our approach to overcoming the difficulties and limitations of the conventional Bayesian image analysis paradigm, is to move the problem to the Fourier domain and reformulate in terms of spatial frequencies.
+Spatially correlated prior distributions (priors) that are difficult to model and compute in conventional image space, can be more easily modeled via a set of independent priors across locations in Fourier space (at least for images where pixel intensities are on a continuous scale).